GitHub Copilot vs Google Stitch

 AI & Coding Features

 GitHub Copilot is built around deep github and vs code integration, while Google Stitch focuses on generate ui from natural language descriptions.
+GitHub Copilot uses Haiku 4.5, GPT-5 mini, Claude Opus 4.6, Codex, while Google Stitch runs on Gemini 2.5 Flash, Gemini 2.5 Pro.
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access

-GitHub Copilot and Google Stitch take different approaches to where and how you code.
+GitHub Copilot is a ide extension + github web, while Google Stitch is a web-based ai ui design and prototyping tool.
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost

-GitHub Copilot is priced at pro.
-Google Stitch is priced at unknown.
-Pay attention to daily limits — some tools throttle usage even on paid plans during heavy coding sessions.
+GitHub Copilot is priced at pro, with a free entry point.
+Google Stitch is priced at free, with a free entry point.
+Pay attention to daily limits, some tools throttle usage even on paid plans during heavy coding sessions.
 Check whether you can buy additional credits if you hit the ceiling mid-project.

 Which Should You Choose?